 New study: Seeing the same doctor for years means lower death rates

-One study showed the death rate cut in half for people who kept the same doctor.
-Wow.
+The death rate cut in half for people who kept the same doctor.

 Emlyn Louis, MD speaks with Julia Herrera as he examines her at the Broward Community & Family Health Center on April 20, 2009 in Pompano Beach, Florida.
 (Photo by Joe Raedle/Getty Images)

 Those numbers actually cross disciplines—whether specialists, psychiatrists, or surgeons, the results come out the same.

 In their analysis of 22 separate studies from nine countries, all with health systems that were sometimes widely different from each other, they found that 18 of the studies confirmed the much higher rates of survival in those who saw the same doctor repeatedly.
 It resulted in a greater likelihood of following medical advice, higher satisfaction, increased likelihood of taking up preventative care and immunizations, and significantly fewer unnecessary hospital stays.